codess-aus/PL-900/PowerApps.md

 ## AppSource:
 You can use AppSource to distribute and publish apps for Power Platform and Dynamics 365 to a broader audience.

+## Starter portal template: The starter portal template is the only portal template that is available with a Microsoft Dataverse environment when you do not have any Dynamics 365 apps installed in your environment.
+The starter portal template is used when you choose the Portal from blank window

+## Customer self-service, employee self-service, or partner portal template: These templates are only available when a Dynamics 365 app is installed in your Microsoft Dataverse environment.

 ## Dashboard.